hgabrali/Media-Science-Strategy-Analytics-Stack/README.md

 ![Python](https://img.shields.io/badge/python-3.9%2B-blue)
 ![Domain](https://img.shields.io/badge/domain-AdTech%20%26%20MarTech-orange)

-## 📖 Introduction
+# 📖 Introduction: Data Science for Agentic Marketing & Autonomous Media Systems (2026–2035)

-This repository serves as a comprehensive toolkit for **Data Science in Media Buying and Strategy**.
-It bridges the gap between traditional media planning and modern algorithmic optimization.
-The modules contained herein are designed to solve high-impact problems faced by media agencies, including budget allocation, audience targeting, and attribution modeling.
+This repository serves as a next-generation toolkit for Data Science in Media Buying and Autonomous Strategy.

-This project is intended for Data Scientists, Media Planners, and AdTech Engineers looking to implement state-of-the-art statistical and machine learning methods in advertising.
+While it covers foundational media planning, it is specifically architected to navigate the industry's evolution from persuading human audiences to persuading Autonomous Agents.

 ## 📂 Repository Structure

-The repository is organized into five core modules, each addressing a specific vertical of media analytics:
+The repository is organized into seven core modules, each addressing a specific vertical of media analytics:

 ```bash
 📂 Media-Science-Strategy-Analytics-Stack